Samuel Barnett (actor): Early life

 Barnett was born in Whitby, North Yorkshire, on 25 April 1980.
 He has four siblings.
-His mother comes from a Quaker background whilst his father was descended from Polish Jews.
+His mother comes from a Quaker background while his father was descended from Polish Jews.
 He started performing at an early age before moving to London to study acting at the London Academy of Music and Dramatic Art (LAMDA).

 Career

 Barnett appeared in the original London stage production of Alan Bennett's 2004 play The History Boys, as well as in the New York, Sydney, Wellington and Hong Kong productions and radio and film versions of the play.
 He had been involved in The History Boys from its very first reading.

 In 2009 Barnett played John Everett Millais in the BBC series Desperate Romantics and Joseph Severn in the film Bright Star.
-He appeared at the National Theatre in Women Beware Women by Thomas Middleton, which ran from 20 April – 4 July 2010.
+He appeared at the National Theatre in Women Beware Women by Thomas Middleton, which ran from 20 April to 4 July 2010.
 From July 2012 he appeared in an all-male-cast as Queen Elizabeth in Shakespeare's Richard III at Shakespeare's Globe in London alongside Mark Rylance in the title role, also playing the role of Sebastian in Twelfth Night.
 The production transferred to the Apollo Theatre in the West End, opening on 2 November 2012 and running for a limited engagement.
 Both Twelfth Night and Richard III transferred to Broadway in 2013 and played at the Belasco Theatre until February 2014.
 In the Broadway productions Barnett reprised his role as Elizabeth Woodville in Richard III and took on the role of Viola (previously played by Johnny Flynn in London) in Twelfth Night.
 In July 2018 Barnett reunited with History Boys playwright Alan Bennett and co-star Sacha Dhawan for Bennett's new play, Allelujah!, at the Bridge Theatre.

+In 2022 at the Edinburgh Fringe, Barnett performed a one-man show Feeling Afraid as If Something Terrible Is Going to Happen written by Marcelo dos Santos.
+In late 2023, Barnett performed this at the Bush Theatre in London.

 Recognition and awards

-Barnett was nominated for Evening Standard Award as Most Promising Newcomer for his role in The Marriage of Figaro in 2002.
-He won Best Newcomer & Best Supporting Actor in a play at the Whatsonstage.com Theatregoers Choice Awards for his work on the original production of The History Boys.
+Barnett was nominated for the Evening Standard Theatre Award as Most Promising Newcomer for his role in The Marriage of Figaro in 2002.
+He won Best Newcomer and Best Supporting Actor in a play at the Whatsonstage.com Theatregoers Choice Awards for his work on the original production of The History Boys.
 He was nominated for the 29th annual Olivier Award for Best Performance in a Supporting Role.
 He won a Drama Desk Award and was nominated for a Tony Award for his work on the Broadway production.

 Barnett was nominated for the 2006 British Independent Film Award for Most Promising Newcomer (On Screen) for his work on the film version of The History Boys.

 In 2014 Barnett received a nomination for a Tony Award for Best Actor in a Play for his work in Twelfth Night.

 In 2022 Barnett received the Stage Edinburgh Award for excellence in acting for his role in the solo-show Feeling Afraid As If Something Terrible Is Going To Happen.